stungeye/Applied-Math-For-Games-1/docs/07-fetching-data/feteching-data.md

 }
 ```

-And for the example we only care about the keys of the `message` property.
+And for this example we only care about the keys of the `message` property.

-## Ajax GET Request
+## GET Request

 Here's another example of an HTTP GET request for some JSON: